Norfolk Road Injury Statistics Revealed

 The data, which was gained under the Freedom of Information Act, showed that there had been three deaths in Norfolk in February alone.
 Two of the fatal road accidents occurred on 22nd February when two teenage pedestrians were killed in two separate incidents.
 The third accident involved a man who was killed the day after following a fatal road crash.

-The information pinpoints fatal road accident locations from 2002- 2013 and illustrates an overall UK decrease of fatal collisions.
-The places highlighted in the report show the most road accident fatalities were Norwich with 23 accidents , Yarmouth with 17 accidents and King’s Lynn which had 14 accidents in the 11 year period.
+The information pinpoints fatal road accident locations from 2002- 2013 and illustrates an overall UK decrease in fatal collisions.
+The places highlighted in the report show the most road accident fatalities were Norwich with 23 accidents, Yarmouth with 17 accidents and King’s Lynn which had 14 accidents in the 11 year period.

 Norwich City Council for environment, development and transport’s cabinet member, Mike Stonard, said that the figures were unsurprising.
-He added: “You’re talking about an urban area where there’s more road traffic and more interchange between pedestrians and cyclists, there’s greater density of population, more road miles being travelled.”
+He added: “You’re talking about an urban area where there are more road traffic and more interchange between pedestrians and cyclists, there’s greater density of population, more road miles being travelled.”

 He cited the four fatal causes of accidents as not wearing a seatbelt, driving at high speeds, drinking and driving and using a mobile phone while driving.
 He also said that continuous education is provided by the police as well as enforcement of road safety rules.